smartcontractkit/functions-hardhat-starter-kit/README.md

    - `COINMARKETCAP_API_KEY` (from [here](https://pro.coinmarketcap.com/))
      <br><br>
 4. Set the required environment variables.
 For improved security, Chainlink provides the NPM package [@chainlink/env-enc](https://www.npmjs.com/package/@chainlink/env-enc) which can be used to keep environment variables in a password encrypted `.env.enc` file instead of a plaintext `.env` for additional security.
 More detail on environment variable management and the tooling is provided in the [Environment Variable Management](#environment-variable-management) section.
-   1. Set an encryption password for your environment variables to a secure password by running:<br>`npx env-enc set-pw`.
+   1. Set an encryption password for your environment variables to a secure password by running `npx env-enc set-pw`.
 This password needs to be set each time you create or restart a terminal shell session.<br>
    2. Use the command `npx env-enc set` to set the required environment variables.
    3. Set any other values you intend to pass into the _secrets_ object in _Functions-request-config.js_ .<br><br>
 5. There are four files to notice that the default example will use:
    - `Functions-request-config.js` which contains the `request` object that has all the data necessary to trigger a Functions request.
 This config file also specifies which `source` code to pass to Functions.
 More information on request configuration is in the [Request Configuration section](#request-configuration).
    - `contracts/FunctionsConsumer.sol` is the consumer smart contract that will receive the Functions-related data from the request config, and trigger the functions request.
-   - `calculation-example.js` contains JavaScript code that will be executed by each node of the DON.
+   - `calculation-example.js` contains example JavaScript code that will be executed by each node of the DON.
 This example performs complex calculations but no API requests.
-   - `./API-request-example.js` which fetches data from APIs before processing the data <br><br>
+   - `API-request-example.js` contains example JavaScript code which fetches data from APIs before processing the data <br><br>
-6. Locally simulate the execution of your JavaScript source by using:<br>`npx hardhat functions-simulate-script`.
+6. Locally simulate the execution of your JavaScript source by running `npx hardhat functions-simulate-script`

-7. Deploy and verify the consumer contract to an actual blockchain network by running:<br>`npx hardhat functions-deploy-consumer --network network_name_here --verify true`<br>**Note**: Make sure `<explorer>_API_KEY` is set if using `--verify true`, depending on which network is used.<br><br>
+7. Deploy and verify the consumer contract to an actual blockchain network by running `npx hardhat functions-deploy-consumer --network network_name_here --verify true`<br>**Note**: Make sure `<explorer>_API_KEY` is set if using `--verify true` depending on which network is used.<br><br>
 8. Create and fund a new Functions billing subscription using the [Chainlink Functions UI](// TODO) and add the deployed consumer contract as an authorized consumer to your subscription.
-You can also do this programmatically with:<br> `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here --contract 0x_deployed_client_contract_address_here`<br><br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.
+You can also do this programmatically with `npx hardhat functions-sub-create --network network_name_here --amount LINK_funding_amount_here --contract 0x_deployed_client_contract_address_here`<br>**Note**: Ensure your wallet has a sufficient LINK balance before running this command.
 Testnet LINK can be obtained at <a href="https://faucets.chain.link/">faucets.chain.link</a>.
-   **Note**: also make a note of your subscription Id as you will need it for most commands. <br><br>
+Also make a note of your subscription Id as you will need it for most commands.<br>

 9. Make an on-chain request by running:<br>`npx hardhat functions-request --network network_name_here --contract 0xDeployed_client_contract_address_here --subid subscription_id_number_here`.
 You will see a confirmation request, so hit `Y` and press enter.
 Once the request is fulfilled the console will show the response (decoded into the relevant return type) from the execution of your custom JS script.

 10. You can also query the response that was stored in your Functions Consumer contract by runnning `npx hardhat functions-read --contract 0xConsumer_contract_address --network  your_network_name`

 ## Steps on local testnet

-1. To do an end-to-end simulation using a local (on-machine) testnet you can first open a new terminal window/tab and run `npm run startLocalFunctionsTestnet`.
-This will spin up a local blockchain testnet (the `LocalFunctionsTestnet`), on which you can simulate an end-to-end Functions request.
+1. To do an end-to-end simulation using a local testnet you can first open a new terminal window and run `npm run startLocalFunctionsTestnet`.
+This will spin up a local blockchain testnet (the `localFunctionsTestnet`), on which you can simulate an end-to-end Functions request.

-2. Then follow the workflow steps above, including subscription creation, funding, deploying your Functions Consumer etc. When using the `LocalFunctionsTestnet`, you omit the `--network network_name_here` flag in your CLI commands.
+2. Follow the workflow steps above, including subscription creation, funding, deploying your Functions Consumer etc. but omit the `--network network_name_here` flag in your CLI commands as the default network will be the `localFunctionsTestnet`.

 3. Running this end-to-end simulation will surface most errors in your smart contract and/or JavaScript source code and configuration.<br><br>